Linked Open Usable Data (LOUD)

 Linked Art

 Linked Art is a community and a CIDOC (ICOM International Committee for Documentation) Working Group collaborating to define a metadata application profile for describing cultural heritage, and the technical means for conveniently interacting with it.
+It aims to solve problems from real data, is designed for usability and ease of implementation, which are prerequisites for sustainability.

 Level Linked Art